architech-boards/brancaboard/source/mainfunc.rst

 *   **reset**
     – STM32F0-Discovery reload the WiFi configuration to the STM WiFi module.

-    During the reset the Blue and Green Leds are flashing.
+    During the reset, the Blue and Green Leds are flashing.

 The STM WiFi module errors that (up to now) are tested are: